-Credit requirements are stated in the program curriculum credit and range distribution compliance rules chart found on the myWTCS website under the Educational Services Manual - Related Guidance section.
+The AA and AS degrees require a minimum of 60 credits.
+Courses are mainly drawn from the disciplines of English, speech, humanities, social sciences, mathematics, and natural sciences.
+Credit requirements are stated in the program curriculum credit and range distribution compliance rules chart found under the Educational Services Manual - Related Guidance section of the myWTCS website.